begbaj/ViT-VS/README.md

 This repository implements Image Based Visual Servoing (IBVS) that combines:
 - DINOv2 Vision Transformer for feature extraction
 - Feature correspondence matching
-- ROS and Gazebo simulation for evaluation
+- ROS and Gazebo simulation for evaluation setup in a Docker container

 ## Key Features